kbroman/kbroman.github.io/pages/about.md

 [University of Wisconsin&ndash;Madison](http://www.wisc.edu),
 where he is now Professor.

+Karl is a Senior Editor for [Genetics](http://www.genetics.org) and a member of the [BMC Biology](http://bmcbiol.biomedcentral.com) Editorial Board.

 Karl is an applied statistician focusing on problems in genetics and genomics &ndash; particularly the analysis of meiotic recombination and the genetic dissection of complex traits in experimental organisms.
 The